-DMA is an abbreviation for the designated market area, as used in the media industry.
+The acronym DMA is an abbreviation for a designated market area, as used in the media industry.
 Nielsen Media Research, a leading research firm based in New York City, measures audience viewership that indirectly determines whether or not shows are canceled or extended.
 Nielson uses DMAs when compiling their ratings.
 They then generate Nielsen ratings for television stations across the country.

 What Is a DMA?